-We selected three environmental filters to explain earthworm community parameters: soil properties, grassland management and landscape diversity.

-Soil properties were characterized by the soil texture, organic matter content and pH (water).
-Ten soil samples were randomly collected at 3 m around the earthworm sub-samplings using a cylindrical soil corer (5 cm diameter \times 20 cm depth) in each grassland.
+We selected three types of environmental filters to explain earthworm community parameters: soil properties, grassland management, and landscape diversity.
+Soil properties characterized were soil texture, organic matter content, and pH (water).
+Ten soil samples were randomly collected at 3 m around the earthworm sub-samplings, using a cylindrical soil corer (5 cm diameter $\times$ 20 cm depth) in each grassland.
 These 10 soil samples were pooled and homogenized in order to consider one composite soil sample per grassland and sent to the analytical laboratory of LABOCEA (Combourg, France).
-Briefly, clay content ranged from 9.5% to 19.7%, sand content from 13.3% to 68.9%, organic matter content from 1.8% to 5.2% and soil pH from 5.5 to 6.7 (Supplementary Table S1).
+Briefly, clay content ranged from 95 to 197 g kg $^{-1}$ , sand content from 133 to 689 g kg $^{-1}$ , organic matter content from 18 to 52 g kg $^{-1}$ , and soil pH from 5.5 to 6.7 (Table SI, see Supplementary Material for Table SI).

-Grassland management was assessed from interviews with farmers (Supplementary Table S1) and from ground-truth aerial photos.
-The grassland age ranged from 1 to 25 years since the last row-cropping using quite similar species sown (Lolium perenne and Trifolium repens or pratensis).
+Grassland management was assessed by interviewing farmers (Table SI, see Supplementary Material for Table SI) and using ground-truth aerial photos.
+The grassland age ranged from 1 to 25 years since the last row-cropping with quite similar species (Lolium perenne and Trifolium repens or Trifolium pratensis).
 In addition, livestock unit per hectare varied from 0 to 4.3.
-Fertilisation rate was declarative so we used only the distinction between organic and mineral input.
+Since the fertilization rate was declarative, we used only the distinction between organic and mineral input.

-Landscape structure within 100 m radius around the sampled fields was classified into 9 habitats based on aerial photos (forest, grassland, crop, hedge, water, building, garden, asphalt area, road).
+Landscape structure within 100 m radius around the sampled fields was classified into nine habitats based on aerial photos (forest, grassland, crop, hedge, water, building, garden, asphalt area, and road).
 The radius of 100 m was chosen to reflect the overall low mobility of earthworms (Bardgett et al., 2005; Eijsackers, 2010, 2011).
-Landscape diversity was characterized by two indexes: total richness of habitats within the radius and Shannon Diversity Index of habitats (hereafter called SHDI).
-Mapping and analysis were done using the softwares QGis 2.8.1 and FRAGSTATS 4.296.
-In addition, we characterized the plant community of the 24 grasslands in spring 2015 using 10 quadrats (1×1 m) evenly distributed in each grassland, characterizing for each plant species its covering percentage.
-Among the 24 grasslands selected, landscape richness varied from 1 to 7 habitats (maximum number of habitats has never been observed), SHDI from 0.1 to 1.6 and plant Shannon index (hereafter called Plant diversity) within grasslands from 1.2 to 3.2 (Supplementary Table S1).
+Landscape diversity was characterized by two indexes: landscape richness (total richness of habitats within the radius) and the Shannon diversity index of habitats (hereafter called SHDI) and plants (hereafter called plant diversity) and plants.
+Mapping and analysis were done using the QGis 2.8.1 and FRAGSTATS 4.296 softwares.
+In addition, we characterized the plant community of the 24 grasslands in the spring of 2015 using 10 quadrats (1 m $\times$ 1 m) evenly distributed in each grassland and determining for each species its covering percentage.
+Among the 24 grasslands selected, landscape richness varied from 1 to 7 habitats (maximum number of habitats has never been observed), SHDI from 0.1 to 1.6, and plant diversity within grasslands from 1.2 to 3.2 (Table SI).